Ashu-1808/cloudblitz-oncdec-b31/GIT/git-day-2(ssh).md

+🔐 1.
+What is SSH in Git?

+SSH (Secure Shell) provides a secure way to connect to remote servers.

+When you use SSH with GitHub, GitLab, or Bitbucket:

+You don’t need to enter username/password every time.

+Authentication happens via a public-private key pair.

-#  how to generate public private key pair
+##  how to generate public private key pair
 ## below command will create keypair in user's home dir

 ````
 ssh-keygen
 ````